 The room had a large walk-in closet that was as big as the bathroom.
 There was also a mini bar with reasonable prices for drinks and snacks.
 The room lacked a hairdryer, although I suspect housekeeping would supply one if requested.

-Wifi was free, fast and required no password or login.
-The wifi worked automatically at all of the accommodations and clubhouses at the resort!
+WiFi was free, fast and required no password or login.
+WiFi worked automatically at all of the accommodations and clubhouses at the resort!

 In addition to several lounges and grills, the main dining options at Pinehurst Resort are, the Carolina Dinning Room and the 1895 Grille.
 Each has a buffet breakfast and evening a la carte dinner service.

 The Carolina Room is the dining room at the Carolina Hotel.
 It is located just off the lobby.

 The Carolina Room has the best breakfast buffet at Pinehurst.

 The buffet is huge, even larger than the photo depicts.
 The cuisine is typical southern style but also has healthy options.
 Plan on an hour for breakfast.
 The food deserves several trips through the line to sample as much as possible.
 For those with early tee times, the buffet opens at 6:00 a.m.